2024–25 College Football Playoff: Peach Bowl

-The first game of the New Year's Day quarterfinal tripleheader matched No. 12 and Big 12 champion Arizona State, seeded fourth and making their CFP debut, against Texas.
+The first game of the New Year's Day quarterfinal doubleheader matched No. 12 and Big 12 champion Arizona State, seeded fourth and making their CFP debut, against Texas.
 The Longhorns won the teams' only previous meeting in the 2007 Holiday Bowl 52–34.

-Both teams opened the game with a score: Arizona State opened the game with a 12-play drive resulting in a 39-yard field goal, and Texas scored in two plays on a 23-yard pass from Quinn Ewers to DeAndre Moore Jr. After the Sun Devils went three-and-out, the Longhorns stretched their lead with a 75-yard Silas Bolden punt return for a touchdown.
+Both teams opened the game with a score: Arizona State opened the game with a 12-play drive resulting in a 39-yard field goal by Carston Kieffer, and Texas scored in two plays on a 23-yard pass from Quinn Ewers to DeAndre Moore Jr. After the Sun Devils went three-and-out, the Longhorns stretched their lead with a 75-yard Silas Bolden punt return for a touchdown.
 The teams traded punts before an Arizona State turnover on downs led to a 22-yard Bert Auburn field goal for the Longhorns.
 The Sun Devils had an opportunity to answer with a field goal of their own but the 36-yard try was blocked, leading to a 17–3 halftime score.

 After a Texas punt to begin the second half, Arizona State drove to the Texas 2-yard line but failed to score on 4th & Goal, giving the ball to Texas.
 The Longhorns fumbled on their next play, leading to a safety; Arizona State shrunk the deficit to nine points with a field goal on their ensuing drive.
-Both teams traded touchdowns on their first possessions of the fourth quarter—Texas on a 5-yard Ewers rush and Arizona State on a 42-yard pass from running back Cam Skattebo to Malik McClain.
+Both teams traded touchdowns on their first possessions of the fourth quarter: Texas on a 5-yard Ewers rush and Arizona State on a 42-yard pass from running back Cam Skattebo to Malik McClain.
 The Sun Devils got the ball back quickly following an interception by Javan Robinson; Skattebo scored on a 2-yard rush three plays later and converted the two-point try to tie the game at 24 points apiece.
-Texas missed a 48-yard field goal and Arizona State punted before the Longhorns drove down, but Auburn missed a 38-yard field goal and the game went to overtime.
+Auburn missed a 48-yard field goal for Texas and Arizona State punted before the Longhorns drove down, but Auburn missed again, from 38 yards off the left upright as time expired, and the game went to overtime.

 On Arizona State's overtime possession, Sam Leavitt rushed for 16 yards to convert 3rd & 14 from the Texas 19-yard line, and Skattebo rushed for a 3-yard touchdown on the next play.
 Texas was held to 4th & 8 from the Arizona State 23-yard line (which became 4th & 13 from the 28-yard line after a false start penalty) on their possession and scored on a touchdown pass to Matthew Golden; the PAT tied the game.
 The Longhorns retook the lead on a pass to Gunnar Helm on the first play of the second overtime and scored their two-point try.
-Andrew Mukuba then intercepted Leavitt with the Sun Devils facing third down on their subsequent possession to seal a 39–31 double-overtime victory.
+Andrew Mukuba then intercepted Leavitt on Arizona State's subsequent possession to seal a 39–31 double-overtime victory.